marcellodibello/law-source/content/post/algorithms-criminal-justice.md

 Northpointe (now [Equivant](https://www.equivant.com/)), the company that designed COMPAS, [responded](https://www.equivant.com/response-to-propublica-demonstrating-accuracy-equity-and-predictive-parity/) that comparing false positives and false negatives across racial groups was irrelevant.
 What mattered were the predictions, and COMPASS made equally accurate predictions across racial groups.
 Among the individuals labeled high risk, the same proportion did not reoffened for both racial groups.
 Further, among the individuals labeled low risk, the same proportion did reoffend for both racial groups.
 COMPAS was not, Northpointe argued, racially biased.

+## What matters for algorithmic fairness?

-This disagreement raises the question, *What are the relevant comparison classes for assessing algorithmic fairness?*
+The disagrement between Northpointe and ProPublica raises the question, *What are the relevant comparison classes for assessing algorithmic fairness?*

-ProPublica singled out the group of actual non-reoffenders (or reoffenders) and then compared the algorithm classification errors for whites and blacks whithin this group, for example, what percentage of  white non-reoffenders are misclassified as high risk compared to the percentage of black non-reoffenders who are misclassified as high risk.
+ProPublica singled out the group of actual non-reoffenders (or reoffenders) and then compared the algorithm classification errors for whites and blacks whithin this group, for example, what percentage of  white non-reoffenders are misclassified as high risk (a false positive) compared to the percentage of black non-reoffenders who are misclassified as high risk (a false negative).
+Call equality along this dimension *classification fairness* or equality in false positive and false negatives.

 Northpointe, instead, singled out the group of those labeled high risk (or low risk) by COMPAS and then compared the classification errors for whites and blakcs within this group, for example, what percentage of white high risk individuals are non-reoffenders compared to the percentage of black high risk individuals who are non-reoffenders.
+Call equality along this dimension *predictive fairness* or equality in prediction errors.

-The conciliatory stance that they are both right must be ruled out.
+The conciliatory stance that they both matter must be ruled out.
 It is a [mathematical impossibility](https://arxiv.org/abs/1703.00056) for an algorithm to ensure  equality in false positive and false negative rates together with equality in prediction errors across groups.
 So long as the prevalence of recidivism varies across groups -- as is the case between whites and blacks -- the two dimensions of equality cannot be  satisfied at the same time.
 We are confronted with a seeming either/or choice between two criteria of fairness.

-## Against classification equality
+## Against classification fairness

 Sandra G. Mayson in her 2019 article [Bias In, Bias Out](https://www.yalelawjournal.org/article/bias-in-bias-out) *Yale Law Journal* (128: 2218-2300) argues that equality in false positives and false negatives does not matter for algorithmic fairness.
 Her argument begins with two general premises: